 They are home to a diverse range of premium quality seafood such as their world-famous Canadian hard-shelled lobster and cold-water shrimp to snow crab, scallops, white fish, and sea cucumber.

 Summer unofficially lasts from the first Sunday in April to the Saturday before the last Sunday in October with a somewhat moderated climate.
 The average temperature in July and August is only about 65 degrees.
 In July and August, the average high temperature in Halifax is a comfortable 71 degrees, while the average low temperature in the city during July is 55.

 The above map represents just a small number of the sights, places of interest, both private and Provincial campgrounds that may be of interest to you.
 The map is by no means a complete list – this is a work-in-progress adventure – this is meant only as a place for you to start your trip planning.

 The Cabot Trail, named one of the best road trips globally, makes a 185-mile around the island of Cape Breton.

-The trail winds through stunning landscapes, along the Margaree River, a Canadian Heritage Salmon River, and through spectacular rugged highlands that treat visitors to the spectacular scenery of the Cape Breton Highlands.
+The trail winds through stunning landscapes, along the Margaree River, a Canadian Heritage Salmon River, and through spectacular rugged highlands that treat visitors to the breathtaking scenery of the Cape Breton Highlands.